FunEXP/full-stack-web-development-svelte/GitpodConfig.md

 `ports`
 - onOpen: to automatically open as browser
+In order to the browser to automatically pop up, you need to configrue settings: https://www.gitpod.io/docs/configure/browser-settings#pop-ups-2

 ### Fixing the hot reloading, vite
 On inspection of the opened browser, `vite` has issues connecting.
 SvelteKit uses `vite` to do hot reloading however by default `vite` runs on `localhost:3000` but the opened browser url is https and no specified port.